Tamati Ellison

-Tamati Edward Ellison (born 1 April 1983) is a New Zealand rugby union footballer.
+Tamati Edward Ellison (born 1 April 1983) is a New Zealand rugby union coach and former player.

 Career

 Domestic

 Ellison was born in Wellington, and made his debut for the Wellington Lions in the 2003 NPC final defeat against Auckland.
 He also captained the Lions during the 2007 Air New Zealand Cup, leading them to the final where they were once again defeated by Auckland.
 He was named as Wellington's Player of the Year for 2007.

 He made his Super Rugby debut in 2005 for the Blues after being called into their squad as an injury replacement and appearing as a substitute in their final match of the season against the New South Wales Waratahs.
 He made his Hurricanes debut in 2006 and went on to make 10 appearances that season, all coming from the bench.
 His run-on debut came against the Chiefs in 2007.
 He made his 50th Super Rugby appearance during the 2010 season.

 In March 2010, he confirmed he had activated a get-out clause in his NZRU contract to sign a three-year deal to play for the Ricoh Black Rams in the Top League.
 His agent reported that the deal was made in order to secure the financial future of Ellison's family.

 In 2011, it was confirmed that Ellison had signed with the Highlanders for the 2012 and 2013 seasons.
 In March 2013, it was announced that he had resigned for the Ricoh Black rams for the 2013–14 Top League season.

 In September 2013, it was announced that Ellison had signed with the Rebels for the 2014 season, reuniting with former teammates Telusa Veainu and Scott Fuglistaller.